marjiasdk/marjiasdk/README.md

 ## About Me:
 Hello, I'm Marjia Siddik, a first-year computer science student at Dublin City University.<br>

 I've completed a personal portfolio website that showcases my skills in web development, and I'm currently working on three projects: a banking application with a user interface, a chatbot that uses natural language processing technology to generate responses, and a poetry website to promote my upcoming book.
-Through these projects, I'm developing my skills in Python, web development, and user interface design.
+Through these projects, I'm developing my skills in Python, web development, and user interface design.<br>
 <br>
 In addition to my technical skills, I'm also interested in using technology to make a positive impact in the world.
-I'm currently researching the potential of artificial intelligence to improve healthcare in developing countries and exploring ways to apply my technical skills to solve global challenges.
+I'm currently researching the potential of artificial intelligence to improve healthcare in developing countries and exploring ways to apply my technical skills to solve global challenges.<br>
 <br>
 If you're interested in collaborating or learning more about my projects and skills, please feel free to get in touch.
-I'm always open to new ideas and opportunities to grow as a developer.
+I'm always open to new ideas and opportunities to grow as a developer.<br>

 ## Languages:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)